 In the Orthodox Islamic tradition, many believe that it is a waste of money to spend on a luxurious grave maker since there is no benefit to the departed to have an adorned grave.
 Instead, many prefer the money donated to charity in honor of a departed loved one and pray that he/she will accept the merits from the beyond.

-There are several factors to consider when purchasing a gravestone.
-The most common places to purchase a gravestone are from a cemetery, a funeral home, or directly from a monument artisan or retailer.
-Most monument retailers will be familiar with the gravestone regulations given by local cemeteries so they may be able to provide a larger selection of appropriate tombstones than funeral homes or the cemeteries themselves.
+There are several factors to consider when purchasing a headstone.
+The most common places to purchase them are from a cemetery, a funeral home, or directly from a monument artisan or retailer.
+Most monument retailers will be familiar with the regulations given by local cemeteries so they may be able to provide a larger selection of appropriate tombstones than funeral homes or the cemeteries themselves.
 If these options are unable to provide the perfect headstone for a loved one, there are reputable online monument retailers available to purchase from as well.
 If a purchase is being made online, ask for an image or computer rendering of the marker to get an idea of the final product after customization.
-One reputable online headstone retailer is Legacy Headstones.
-For more information, click here.
+At Titan Casket, we offer a wide variety of headstones available for online purchase here.

-Here are Titan Casket’s tips for purchasing a gravestone:
+Here are Titan Casket's tips for purchasing a grave marker:

 - Inquiring about a chosen cemetery’s rules and regulations regarding the type of marker permitted.
-This is important as it is not uncommon for cemeteries to only allow for granite or bronze tombstones – which are considered to be the most popular choice of gravestone materials as they are durable, easy to maintain, and elegant.
-Other popular materials include marble and limestone, however these materials tend not to stand the test of time.
+This is important as it is not uncommon for cemeteries to only allow for granite or bronze tombstones – which are considered to be the most popular choice of materials as they are durable, easy to maintain, and elegant.
+Other popular materials include marble and limestone; however, these materials tend not to stand the test of time.

-- Understanding if a chosen cemetery has any color restrictions for specific headstone types.
-Some cemeteries will only allow for specific coloring of granite or bronze gravestones.
+- When choosing a cemetery has any color restrictions for specific headstone types.
+Some cemeteries will only allow for specific coloring of granite or bronze tombstones.

-- Identifying the type of gravesite the gravestone will be placed on.
-Understanding whether a plot is of a single, shared, youth, or cremation plot is important information for purchasing a gravestone of an appropriate size.
+- Identifying the type of gravesite the headstone will be placed on.
+Understanding whether a plot is of a single, shared, youth, or cremation plot is important information for purchasing a grave marker of an appropriate size.
 The cemetery itself may have size restrictions so make sure to take those into consideration as well.

 - Inquiring if a chosen cemetery offers installation services for a headstone or if hiring a third party is necessary.

-- Inquiring whether a cemetery has setting fees and if so, check the cost.
+- Inquiring whether a cemetery has setting fees and if so, check the prices.
 Most cemeteries require this fee to be completely paid for before a marker is delivered.